Baldwin Park, California: History

 As of September 1882, the first school house was built on the southeast corner of North Maine and Los Angeles Avenues in 1884.
 It contained two rows of double seats, a central aisle leading to the teacher's desk, and a heating stove at the north end.
 Mr. Frazier was the first teacher.
 In April 1888, the Vineland School District was established according to county records.

 The first Board of Trustees took office on July 1, 1888, and elected Miss Jessie Washburn to teach the district school that fall.
 The building was sold in 1890 and moved to another site for a private residence.
 The district built the second school in 1890 and hired two teachers, Miss Ellen Lang and Miss Venna O. Finney.
 The second school house was relegated to the past in 1912.
 It later became a private Japanese school and stood as a landmark until it caught fire on September 5, 1936, and burned to the ground.
 Today, the Baldwin Park Unified School District lies contiguously with the city's borders.
 There are 23 schools within this district.
 The budget is well over $100 million.
-Currently the district is building new school structures to accommodate growth.
+Currently, the district is building new school structures to accommodate growth.
 The district is adopting data driven strategies to help students achieve better scores in the API tests.
-There is an active push by the district to hire new teachers while providing retirement incentives for teachers who wish to retire.

-In the 1950s Vias Turkey Ranch was about one mile (1.6 km) from the now 10 Freeway just off of Frazier Avenue.
+In the 1950s, Vias Turkey Ranch was about one mile (1.6 km) from the now 10 Freeway just off of Frazier Avenue.
 This huge commercial turkey ranch was famous in the Valley for a huge outdoor aviary with a unique selection of birds.
 The ranch had two or three types of deer species.
 When the value of the land escalated, the property was sold and the Ranch moved to Apple Valley.

-The McMullan Dairy was on Frazier where area schools brought students on field trips.

 Popular pastimes in the 1950s included riding at the horse stables across the bridge of the San Gabriel River, which was an open sand and rock river bed, and ride one hour for the sum of $1.00, a hefty price at that time considering that the minimum wage was fifty cents an hour.